intelagense/rwxrob/log/2021/02/14/README.md

+## Sunday, February 14, 2021, 7:59:24PM EST <1613350764>

+After a bit of watching I can feel the call to rewrite Burp and make it better using an open source alternative that leverages the running browser without using it, or better yet, includes something like the Chromium engine as a proxy when needed (if needed).

 ## Sunday, February 14, 2021, 7:42:42PM EST <1613349762>

 I'm so glad I stayed on a bit longer.
 I found something called "Hacking